How Long Do Talking Stages Last Before Dating? The Honest Answer

 When you hit that point, check in.
 Are things progressing?
 If not, it is time to have that conversation or walk away.

-Common Mistakes People Make During Talking Stages
+Common Mistakes People Make During the Talking Stages

 Let me share the biggest mistakes I see people make during this phase.